Application and service principal objects in Azure Active Directory

 When you register an Azure AD application in the Azure portal, two objects are created in your Azure AD tenant:

 - A service principal object

 An Azure AD application is defined by its one and only application object, which resides in the Azure AD tenant where the application was registered, known as the application's "home" tenant.
-The Azure AD Graph Application entity defines the schema for an application object's properties.
+The Microsoft Graph Application entity defines the schema for an application object's properties.

 Service principal object